AI-Native Mobile Development 2026: Building Smarter Apps with Flutter and React Native

 const startIntelligentScan = async () => {

-// Load a pre-quantized model from local assets
+// Load a pre-quantized model bundled as a local asset

 const model = await NeuralCore.loadModel('object_detection_v8.tflite');